 It is important to note that the type of oil that you choose for your vehicle determines the overall performance of the car.
 From mileage, and level of seal protection, to leaks prevention, you need to choose an engine oil that matches your vehicle’s needs.

-Nevertheless, the core difference between High mileage synthetic oil and regular synthetic oil is that High mileage synthetic oil is designed for older engines to fix leaks and failing seals.
+The core difference between high mileage vs synthetic oil is that High mileage synthetic oil is designed for older engines to fix leaks and failing seals.
 This is compared to regular synthetic oil that is the default choice for every new vehicle.

 High mileage synthetic oil is the type of oil specially designed for high mileage engines.
 These engines run more than 75,000 miles.
 To maintain the performance of your high mileage engine, it is essential to use engine oil that matches its needs.